STAT - Statistics

 STAT 511 Methods of Data Analysis I: 3 Credits (2 Lec, 1 Lab)

-PREREQUISITE: Graduate standing, STAT 216Q or STAT 401, and consent of instructor.
-(F, Sp) This course targets non-statistics graduate students.
+PREREQUISITE: STAT 216Q or equivalent or STAT 500.
+(F, Sp) For non-statistics graduate students.
 Introduction to statistical inference and design, t-tools, non-parametric alternatives, one-way ANOVA, simple linear regression and multiple linear regression, with an emphasis on statistical thinking, appropriate inference, interpretation of results and writing.
 Semester project required

 STAT 512 Methods of Data Analysis II: 3 Credits (2 Lec, 2 Lab)